What Does World Class Service Look Like

 How Do You Know Your Clients

 We are always curious about what information and how much is captured about us.
 As a senior executive with a major Canadian bank, we used CRM (Customer Relationship Management) systems to track purchases and activity.
+The CRM software is also compatible with add-ons.
+For example, the banks could take advantage of the contact syncing feature to enable anyone in the bank to access customer details at any time.
 It is a pretty common practice for all major brands.
 Loyalty and rewards points systems capture additional information.
-But what do they capture about our preferences?
-And how is that information used.
+But what do they capture our preferences?
+And how is that information used?

-When we asked, we did not got detailed answers.
+When we asked, we did not get detailed answers.
 And we are sure it varies by both brand and specific establishment.
 A few experiences we had highlighted this.

 When we stayed at another hotel, we were sure that notes were being taken about what we were doing in the hotel.
 Staff at the front desk would ask us about our dinner, minutes after we left the restaurant.
 When we questioned one person about this, she showed us her phone.
 On it was a message that showed we had received a complimentary shot of limoncello after our great Italian meal in the hotel.
 This really showed a focus on knowing what your customer has experienced.